facebook/ThreatExchange/open-media-match/CONTRIBUTING.md

 ## Self-managed Python dev environment

 If you're a seasoned Python developer and have your dev environment set up just-so, you should have no problem hacking on Open Media Match, as the project is laid out in standard Python Package format.

+# How do I ...

+## Persist the local development database?

+Be aware that this might break stuff that assumes the database is clean or empty.
+Yes, this needs improving.

+To persist the database, edit `.devcontainer/docker-compose.yaml` and uncomment the lines indicated.
+Then, rebuild the devcontainer.